 To file for an SBS ‘Notice of Completion’ (equivalent to DOB’s Letter of Completion), applicants must submit a completed WFU5, a completed TR1, and all applicable special inspection reports.
-To file for an SBS ‘Certificate of Completion’ (equivalent to DOB’s Certificate of Completion), applicants must submit a completed WFU8, a completed TR1, and all applicable special inspection reports.
+To file for an SBS ‘Certificate of Completion’ (equivalent to DOB’s Certificate of Occupancy), applicants must submit a completed WFU8, a completed TR1, and all applicable special inspection reports.
 Applicants are advised to schedule a meeting to review Completion requirements, by contacting the Waterfront Permits Unit.

 SBS also issues Temporary Place of Assembly Permits, Place of Assembly Permits, and Gas Cards for the waterfront properties under its jurisdiction.
 Application reviews, After-Hours Permits, Temporary Place of Assembly Permits, Place of Assembly Permits, and any permit renewals are subject to applicable fees.

 Construction Permits application review is an iterative process.
 Project teams must allow adequate time for review and any subsequent amendments for compliance.
 Professional Project Management helps avoid emergencies and greatly is in everyone’s best interest.